How to return monthly ILR (individualised learner record)

 When you’ve made the corrections, upload the updated ILR file.

-As you can see, the process of submitting ILR data is actually very simple – if you know your data is correct and complete.
+As you can see, the process of submitting ILR data is remarkably simple – if you know your data is correct and complete.

 This article includes research and opinion sourced by OneFile at the time of publication.
 Things may have changed since then,